 In any case, the specifics of Bill C-27 make clear that a complete ban on the extraction and monetization of personal data in Canada is not going to happen.
 This is no surprise.
 The 2020 predecessor to Bill C-27 — Bill C-11 — was actually condemned by former Privacy Commissioner Daniel Therrien as a “step backward” for personal data privacy.
 Bill C-27 does contain improvements over C-11 — the government has listened to some of the concerns of the privacy critics.
 However, it predictably has listened more to the concerns of the global platforms and other tech bemouths than the Canadian privacy advocates.
 In this latest iteration of Canadian data privacy reform, the right to keep your personal data private still takes a back seat to commercial interests.

-But most of Big Tech passionately believes that strong regulatory frameworks such as the EU’s slow down commerce and innovation, and most of the global corporate data users operating in Canada have aggressively lobbied the federal government for a soft, flexible approach to personal data protection.
+But most of Big Tech passionately believes that strong regulatory frameworks such as the EU’s slow down commerce and innovation, and most of the global corporate data users operating in Canada have aggressively lobbied the federal government for a soft, flexible (often termed by the corporate world as principles-based) approach to personal data protection.
 It is an approach premised on the idea that, by-and-large, the tech industry is composed of good actors who have our interests at heart.

 This author disagrees with that proposition.
 The global platforms do not have Canada’s interest at heart – they have their shareholders’ interest at heart.
 On the other hand, they do play a very significant role in the everyday lives of Canadians (particularly younger Canadians) and that is why the government can’t just change the rules on them overnight and effectively make their chosen business model illegal in Canada.
 For the time being (and likely well into the future), Canada has to strike a balance between the global platforms and their commercial need to monetize Canadians’ personal data and the right of Canadians to keep their personal data private – if that’s their choice.